xregistry/spec/core/spec.md

 ### Groups

-Groups represent top-level entities in a Registry that typically act as a collection mechanism for related Resources.
+Groups represent entities that typically act as a collection mechanism for related Resources.
 However, it is worth noting that Groups do not have to have Resources associated with them.
 It is possible to have Groups be the main (or only) entity of a Registry.
 Each Group type MAY have any number of Resource types within it.
 This specification does not define how the Resources within a Group type are related to each other.

 The serialization of a Group entity adheres to this form: